The-OpenROAD-Project/OpenSTA/README.md

 ### Prerequisites

-The build dependency versions are show below.
+The build dependency versions are shown below.
 Other versions may work, but these are the versions used for development.

 ```